Published by Carl Hedinger. Last Updated on November 2, 2023.

 The Davidson River Campground consists of several loops of campgrounds.
 This spot is great for hikers of all levels, as they have easy roundtrip trails to more intermediate ones.

 This is also the go-to camp for fly fishing.
 There are spots for tubing and swimming for the whole family as well!

 Before it was Sunburst Campground, this area was once a logging camp.
-Here, you can find nine primitive campsites near the Pigeon and West Fork rivers, all of which offer a quiet spot to rest and become one with nature.
+Here, you can find nine primitive campsites near the Pigeon River and West Fork River, all of which offer a quiet spot to rest and become one with nature.

 Along with tent pads, there are picnic tables and a bathhouse on-site.

 There are quite a few picnic spots to lunch at as you drive the Forest Heritage Scenic Byway.
 Here are a couple of named ones that offer additional amenities beyond just a place to eat.